FREE COVID-19 Testing Sites

 Picking up test kits at the Better Health Pharmacy

 Test kits are available free of charge at the Better Health Pharmacy.
 No identification or insurance required.
-Limit two test kits per person.
+Limit two boxes of tests (4 tests per box) per person.

 Better Health Pharmacy